5h3r10ck/ctf-writeups/InCTF/README.md

 ![desc](https://i.ibb.co/d2NHSZn/log.png)

-In this challenge, we were given a memory dump of a windows machine and a network traffic capture and we are asked to find the exfiltrated data that was compromised.
+In this challenge, we were given a memory dump of a windows machine and a network traffic capture and we are asked to find the exfiltrated data.

 We started off by identifying the profile image of the system.
 ![img](https://i.ibb.co/34VFfwc/Screenshot-1.png)